 Fortunately, you have chosen a repair shop equipped with the latest repair information, technical service bulletins, and recall information.
 If your vehicle has a system or component with an inherent safety, emissions, or reliability problem and there is a factory fix available for it, we will be able to make you aware of it and repair the problem for you.

 Regardless of the type of problem or the system at fault, certain aspects of diagnosis remain the same.
-You see, in order to accurately diagnose the cause of any problem the technician needs the problem to (predictably) occur twice.
+You see, to accurately diagnose the cause of any problem the technician needs the problem to (predictably) occur twice.
 This is because a first observation provides the technician with some insight needed to plan a focused testing strategy.
 A focused testing strategy saves diagnostic time and dollars.
-The problem must occur a second time, while the technician has his test equipment hooked-up monitoring the system or components that may be involved.
+The problem must occur a second time, while the technician has his test equipment hooked up monitoring the system or components that may be involved.
 Although the technician is prepared to attempt to recreate whatever operating conditions are necessary to make the problem occur, if the problem does not surface, a focused strategy cannot be planned.

 This means testing all systems with the ability to cause the symptom until a defect is found.
 This all-inclusive systematic method takes more time and dollars, and there is no guarantee that the correction of a defect discovered this way will resolve the problem.
 This is because there is no proof a defect discovered during this systematic testing is the real cause of the problem.
 Another strategy to fix an intermittent problem is to perform a repair based on an educated guess of what is causing the problem.
 This can be risky because, in most cases, the part cannot be returned and the labor for the installation is non-refundable.
 However, when the symptom cannot be observed or testing does not disclose the defect, it can be the only choice left.

-Diagnosing intermittent problems can be very time consuming and requires your patience and cooperation for us to be successful fixing the problem.
+Diagnosing intermittent problems can be very time-consuming and requires your patience and cooperation for us to be successful fixing the problem.
 It may require more diagnostic time than originally estimated to recreate or find the cause of the symptom.
 It may be necessary to leave the vehicle for several days, or return several times, so we may observe the symptom or judge the results of diagnosis and/or repair to insure the problem is corrected.

 The service writer will give you an initial estimate for diagnosis.
 This estimate is an educated guess of how long it may take to discover the cause of your problem.
 This initial estimate does not guarantee a discovery of the cause of the symptom or include the cost of repair.
 The repair cannot be estimated until after the diagnosis is completed.
 During the course of the diagnosis we will keep you informed of our progress.
 If additional diagnostic time is required to discover the cause of the problem, we will ask for your authorization of the cost before proceeding.
 After diagnosis we will ask for your authorization of the repair cost before proceeding.